 What ranchers are really getting when they buy a private ranch base property that’s associated with a public land grazing allotment is the opportunity to be the first in line to obtain the grazing permit for that allotment.
 The likelihood that the grazing permit will be reissued to the ranch’s new owner is so high that it inflates the market value of the base property.
 The difference in the property’s value with and without the grazing permit is considered the market value of the permit.
 This value is primarily a function of the maximum number of livestock that are listed on the permit.
 Most grazing allotments aren’t capable of supporting the maximum number of permitted animals, so the actual (authorized) numbers that are grazed are often much lower than the permitted numbers, frequently less than half.
 This common discrepancy between permitted and actual livestock numbers is the result of ranchers fighting to keep their permitted numbers as high as possible in order to inflate the market values of their private base properties.

 The below-market grazing fee doesn’t come close to generating enough revenue to appropriately manage livestock grazing on federal lands.
-Arizona’s Prescott National Forest, for example, encompasses about 1.25 million acres, and the vast majority of it is permitted for livestock grazing.
+Arizona’s Prescott National Forest, for example, encompasses about 1.25 million acres, and despite its general aridity, the vast majority of it is permitted for livestock grazing.
 According to Forest Service officials, the Prescott only collects about $110,000 in grazing fees per year, and only half of that money, or about $55,000, is returned to the forest’s range betterment fund to help manage livestock grazing across the entire forest.
 But with the cost of a new livestock-watering site running at about $15,000, and new livestock fencing going for at least $1,000 per mile, it’s easy to see that the forest can’t afford to get a lot done.

 Taxpayers Are Subsidizing Public Lands Ranching

 The agencies try to split the cost of these range “improvements” with the ranchers.
 But few ranchers have the ability to spend a lot because many public lands ranches are only marginally profitable because of the unsuitability of most public land for grazing.
 The cost of implementing livestock management plans wasn’t as big of a problem in the bad old days, when public land ranchers were able to do pretty much whatever they wanted and get away with it.
 But the passage of the National Environmental Policy Act (NEPA), the Endangered Species Act and the Federal Land Policy and Management Act (FLPMA) in the 1970s created opportunities for conservationists to use the courts to force public land managers to start managing livestock grazing in the public’s interest.
 The application of these environmental laws resulted in significant improvements in the ecological health of the land.
-Still, it wasn’t until the late 1990s that compliance with these laws began to become the norm on public rangelands.
+Still, it wasn’t until the late 1990s that court-mandated compliance with these laws began to become the norm on public rangelands.

 This overdue application of improved grazing allotment management plans created complaints from many ranchers because they were expensive to implement.
 And when ranchers didn’t have the money to pay for their portion of the costs, the agencies often required them to reduce the size of their herds.
 This simple strategy of reducing livestock numbers usually produced improvements in the health of the land that exceeded the results obtained from the implementation of intensive livestock management schemes.
 And it cost a lot less too.
 But ranchers complained and so Congress bailed them out.
 The 2002 Farm Bill allowed the USDA’s Natural Resources and Conservation Service’s (NRCS) Environmental Quality Incentives Program (EQIP) to start awarding financial assistance to public land ranchers for “conservation” measures.
 (They were historically ineligible for EQIP money.)